Epicodus-Curriculum/intro-full-stack/1_0_hypertext_markup_language_html.md

 HTML is written in a file, that file is rendered by the web browser and it is displayed according to the HTML syntax.

-That’s all we really need to know about **HTML** works for now.
+That's all we really need to know about **HTML** works for now.
 Using **HTML** is providing your web browser with instructions for how the text should be displayed.

 ## 	Basic Structure of an HTML Document